-Best Forex Brokers Malaysia for 2023
+Best Forex Brokers in Malaysia for 2024

 Trading forex in Malaysia has become increasingly popular in recent years, and has also come under closer regulatory scrutiny.

 While many internationally regulated forex brokers accept clients from Malaysia, it is an additional benefit to also hold a Capital Markets Services License (CMSL) from the Securities Commission of Malaysia, or SCM, the country's financial regulatory body.
-Numerous brokers, including some well-established international firms, have received warnings from SCM for operating without a local license, though practical implications for the brokers remain unclear.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 65% and 82% of retail investor accounts lose money when trading CFDs.
+Between 51% and 89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 Best Forex Brokers Malaysia